mnapoli/redwood/docs/docs/quick-start.md

 }
 ```

-With only two commands, Redwood will create everything we need for our CRUD operations:
+With only two commands, Redwood creates everything we need for our CRUD operations:

 ```
 yarn rw prisma migrate dev